Phenylketonuria (PKU) is a rare, but potentially serious, inherited disorder.

 - six months of age or younger should have their blood tested once a week

 - between six months and four years of age should have their blood tested once every two weeks

-- over four years of age (and all adults) should have their blood tested once a month
+- over four years of age should have their blood tested once a month

 Someone with PKU will usually need to have regular blood tests throughout their life.